NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 <div align=center><img width="520" height="153" src="user_guide_src/dataset_split.png"/></div>
 <div align=center>Fig. 7: Preprocessing of dataset for model oversubscription</div>

+### ONNX Converter ###
+ONNX Converter is a python package `hugectr2onnx` that can convert HugeCTR models to ONNX format.
+It can improve the compatibility of HugeCTR with other deep learning frameworks given that Open Neural Network Exchange (ONNX) serves as an open-source format for AI models.

+After training with HugeCTR Python APIs, you can get the files for dense model, sparse model(s) and graph configuration JSON, which are required as inputs by the method `hugectr2onnx.converter.convert`.
+Each HugeCTR layer will correspond to one or several ONNX operators, and the trained model weights will be loaded as initializers in the ONNX graph.
+Besides, users can choose to convert the sparse embedding layers or not with the flag `convert_embedding`.
+For more details about this feature, please refer to [ONNX Converter](../onnx_converter).
+There is also a notebook [hugectr2onnx_demo.ipynb](../notebooks/hugectr2onnx_demo.ipynb) that demonstrates the usage.

 ## Tools ##
 We currently support the following tools: